bossthekhani/artical_preview_component/README.md

 Open `index.html` in your browser to view the article preview component.

 ### CSS
-The styles are defined in the `styles.css` file.
+The styles are defined in the `article.css` file.

 ### JavaScript
-The functionality for toggling share options and disabling inspect element is in the `script.js` file.
+The functionality for toggling share options and disabling inspect element is in the `article.js` file.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: